India records highest ever single-day spike with 5,611 new cases, total tally reaches 1,06750

 New Delhi, May 20: India recorded 5,611 Coronavirus positive cases in last 24 hours, the highest ever spike in a single day, Ministry of Health said on Monday.
 As many as 140 deaths related to the Covid-19 were also reported in last 24 hours.

-Total number of cases in the country now at 1,06750, including 61149 active cases & 3303 deaths, according to Ministry of Health and Family Welfare.
+The total number of cases in the country now at 1,06,750, including 61149 active cases & 3303 deaths, according to the Ministry of Health and Family Welfare.

 Hydroxychloroquine a 'line of defence' against virus, says Donald Trump defending drug

-Over the past several days, India has wtinessed a steep spike in the number of positive Covid-19 cases and fatalities on a daily basis.
+Over the past several days, India has witnessed a steep spike in the number of positive Covid-19 cases and fatalities on a daily basis.

 The Centre on Sunday announced to extend the ongoing lockdown till May 31 to check the spread of Coronavirus.
 The fourth phase of the lockdown comes with certain relaxations and fresh guidelines.